Overview of Skiing in Austria

 Best for snow quality

-Whether you prioritise high-altitude, snow-sure slopes, black runs and off-piste opportunities for advances skiers, cruisy blues for intermediates or steady nursery slopes for beginners, Austria has it all.
+Whether you prioritise high-altitude, snow-sure slopes, black runs and off-piste opportunities for advanced skiers, cruisy blues for intermediates or steady nursery slopes for beginners, you can find them all on Austria ski slopes.

 Our team knows about the best places to ski in Austria, but will also be able to help you choosing among the best Austrian ski resorts for beginners of for families if that's what you're after.
 Leave your Austria winter holidays in our hands, you won't be disappointed.